-*”Why should my drinking water be polluted with fluoride when my dental health is perfectly fine?”
+“Why should fluoride be added to my drinking water when my dental health is perfectly fine?”

 This is a common question from a large demographic of people that believe fluoridation of public drinking water is a restriction on the freedom of choice.
 Another question often asked is,

 Particularly when we can attain fluoride from nature made sources.
-This is a very valid point but one might argue that for areas with low socioeconomic statuses people can’t afford to buy fluoride supplements or care for their teeth adequately enough and this is an ongoing debate.
+This is a very valid point but one might argue that for areas with low socioeconomic statuses people can’t afford to buy fluoride supplements or care for their teeth adequately enough hence the ongoing debate.

 However, with more people becoming conscious of how to keep their teeth healthy there is surely less need for this excessive fluoridation in the modern world.
 If we focused more on safer preventative strategies for dental health care through education, there would be less need for fluoridation.

-It’s important, yes to teach our children an appropriate technique to brush their teeth, their gums and highlight the benefits of flossing from a young age.
-Where we seem to be failing however is with educating adults and children alike about the significant role that “diet” has not only in our overall health but also with our dental health.
+That being said, yes it’s important to teach our children an appropriate technique to brush their teeth and gums and highlight the benefits of flossing, from a young age we do seem to be failing in highlighting the role of nutrition in dental health.
+The sugar industry owns countless well-loved brands of food and dominates the market place, which means little education is given to adults and children alike about the significant role that “diet” has not only in our overall health but also in our dental health.